27 Interesting & Fun Facts About Belgium (That You Probably Didn’t Know)

 13. Belgians love to talk about the weather

-You can make friends in Belgium just by talking about the weather.
-Really.
-Belgians are obsessed with the weather and so you always have an easy conversation topic available.
+You can make friends in Belgium simply by talking about the weather.
+Seriously.
+Belgians are obsessed with the weather, so you always have an easy conversation topic available.

 Contrary to popular belief, it doesn’t rain all the time in Belgium, but we do get a fair bit of rain.
 In any case, enough to give us something to talk about.
-And if we get an exceptionally dry year, as it’s happening more and more recently, there’s just so much more to discuss…
+And if we get an exceptionally dry year – as has been happening more often lately – there’s just so much more to discuss…

-So if you meet a Belgian for the first time and are looking for a way to start the conversation, just say something about the weather.
+So if you ever meet a Belgian and don’t know how to start a conversation, just comment on the weather.
+It works every time.

 READ ALSO: What It’s Like to Visit Belgium in Winter